elliottabe/elliottabe.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am postdoctoral researcher of computational and theoretical neuroscience at the University of Washignton.
-My research interests include ...
+ I am postdoctoral researcher in is a computational and theoretical neuroscientist at the University of Washington.
+My research focuses on the brain’s ability to process diverse types of information, as well as extract and utilize representations to guide behavior.
+I hope to establish general principles that can be applied across different contexts, drawing on insights and techniques from a range of disciplines including neuroscience, machine learning, and physics.
+By integrating knowledge and tools from these fields, I seeks to develop biologically grounded theories, models, and data analysis methods that can deepen our understanding of neural representations underlying natural behaviors.
 {style="text-align: justify;"}